mrkcsc/android-super-bar/README.md

 # android-super-bar

-A value bar with style.
+A full confirgurable value bar with an optional overlay bar and control widget slider to adjust the value.